ZEN-universe/ZEN-garden/docs/files/input_structure.rst

 ----------------------

 The transport technologies are defined in the folder ``set_transport_technologies``.
 A transport technology connects two nodes via an edge.
-Different to conversion technologies or storage technologies, transport technology capacities are built on the edges not the nodes.
+Different to conversion technologies or storage technologies, transport technology capacities are built on the edges, not the nodes.

 .. note::
     By default, the distance of an edge will be calculated as the `haversine distance <https://www.geeksforgeeks.org/haversine-formula-to-find-distance-between-two-points-on-a-sphere/>`_ between the nodes.
 This can be overwritten for specific edges in a ``distance.csv`` file (see :ref:`Attribute.json files`)